 Apple Pencil

-Diarly supports using the Apple Pencil on iPad for writing and for drawing.
+Diarly fully supports using the Apple Pencil on iPad, enhancing your experience with writing and drawing capabilities.

 Writing with Apple Pencil